 "Oh!"
-A look of dawning understanding spread accross the redhead's features, "Buffy was mentioning the other day some kid was in the library when she needed to talk to Giles!"
+A look of dawning understanding spread across the redhead's features, "Buffy was mentioning the other day some kid was in the library when she needed to talk to Giles!"

 "You know Mr. Giles too then?"
-Clark asked curious, the dinosaur feet in Buffy's bag had left him more than a little curious.
+Clark asked curiously, the dinosaur feet in Buffy's bag had been a little odd.

 "Yeah!
 Of course!
 Buffy, Xander, Giles and I are..."
 Willow suddenly stopped talking as her enthusiasm turned quickly and confusingly into panic, "Uh- you see, we're all members of the Book Appreciation Club!"
 Her speech rapidly picked up towards the end.
 It wasn't very convincing.

 Unsurprisingly, Sheila hadn't paid enough attention to notice.
 She nodded her head in approval, "Sounds like an excellent extracurricular activity.
 You should help your cousin join the club."

 Willow's eyes widened further, reminding Clark of a cartoon character, "Uh-uh.
 You see... the club is kinda-"

 Although confused, Clark decided to spare Willow and cut-in, "It's really not needed, Ms. Rosenberg.
 I'm just getting used to school and everything..."